mchalso/FinalProjectRepo.jl/README.md

 ## Part 2
 [**Part 2**](/docs/part2.md): 2D (and 1D) multi-XPUs shallow water equations solver

-Shallow water equations solution for an instantaneous dam break applying the Lax-Friedrichs method for the continuity equation.
+Shallow water equations solution for an instantaneous dam break applying the Lax-Friedrichs method for stabilization of fluxes.